mulesoft-catalyst/canary-policy-mule-4/README.md

 A custom policy to perform canary releases, intercepting the incoming calls and deciding which implementation URL to route the call to.
 Applying this policy to your API or proxy you would be able to:
   - Define an array of endpoints, with their weights
   - Enable session stickiness (TO-DO), to keep record of previous redirections based on a customizable header
+  - Capture metrics for the incoming events
+  - Get the stored metrics

 ### Why?
 A canary release helps organizations to reduce the risks of introducing new versions of a software by incrementally rolling out traffic to the new version, improving the [observability](https://en.wikipedia.org/wiki/Observability) and limiting the impact of the new components over the existing service.